West Virginia Division of Health Office of Health Facilities Licensure & Certification

 - Becoming certified by reciprocity as an out of state Certified Nurse Aide or Certified Nursing Assistant.

 In West Virginia, the certification period for nursing assistants is 24 months.
 Certification renewal is awarded if the certificate holder has performed a minimum of 8 hours of nursing-related services for monetary compensation during the preceding certification period.
 Verification of employed is required.

 - CNAs who fail to renew because of their inability to report the required minimum work hours must take a 16-hour refresher course and retest in order to reactivate their certificate.

-- CNAs whose certificates have lapsed for less than 5 years but have worked the minimum required hours, have completed a state-approved training program, and passed the CNA state are required to complete a 16-hour refresher course and retake the exam to reregister.
+- CNAs whose certificates have lapsed for less than 5 years but have worked the minimum required hours, have completed a state-approved program, and passed the CNA state are required to complete a 16-hour refresher course and retake the exam to reregister.